OptEx: Expediting First-Order Optimization with Approximately Parallelized Iterations

-In the realm of enhancing the computational efficiency of FOO through reducing their time complexity for each iteration, parallel computing has emerged as a rescue.
-Particularly in deep neural network training, methodologies such as data parallelism \citep{KrizhevskySH12}, model parallelism \citep{DeanCMCDLMRSTYN12}, and pipeline parallelism \citep{ harlap2018pipedream, HuangCBFCCLNLWC19}, have been adeptly applied to reduce the computational time for each evaluation of the loss function by simultaneously processing various input samples and network components.
-Yet, the tailored nature of these methods to neural network training constrains their application to wider contexts.
-Contradictory to these case-specified solutions, this paper proposes to leverage parallel computing for iteration parallelism within the FOO framework, which can enhance the efficiency of FOO while maintaining broad practical applicability.
+\paragraph{Reduction of Time Complexity Per Iteration using Parallel Computing.} In the realm of enhancing the computational efficiency of FOO, parallel computing has emerged as a rescue by reducing the time complexity per iteration in FOO.
+Particularly in the field of neural network training, data parallelism \cite{KrizhevskySH12, recht2011hogwild, MnihBMGLHSK16, YuYZ19} has been introduced to evaluate the gradients of model parameters w.r.t mini-batch input samples simultaneously.
+In addition to data parallelism, model parallelism \cite{DeanCMCDLMRSTYN12} has been developed to process various neural network components concurrently.
+Furthermore, pipeline parallelism \cite{harlap2018pipedream, HuangCBFCCLNLWC19} divides the neural network into stages and assigns each stage to a different device, allowing different stages of the computation to be executed in parallel across the pipeline.
+However, the tailored nature of these methods constrains their application to wider contexts. \textit{Contradictory to these case-specified solutions, this paper proposes a general framework that can leverage parallel computing to enhance the optimization efficiency of FOO in wide practical applications.}